 We envision a thriving community of people who seek knowledge and understanding.
 In this community, we live more harmoniously with the natural world and with each other.
 Our work is with the land, not on the land.
 SEE practices regenerative agriculture, and aims to integrate permaculture into everything we do.
 We practice skills that may seem “old-fashioned”, skills that put us in direct connection with the food we eat, the energy we consume, the materials we use, and the ecosystem we inhabit.

 SEE was formed at the end of 2015 by a passionate group of skilled, earth-loving people.
-These individuals worked together, inspired by their collective vision to create “The Shire at Old Ranch” on 20 acres of land on the southwestern edge of Black Forest.
+These individuals worked together, inspired by their collective vision to create “The Shire at Old Ranch”, on 20 acres of land on the southwestern edge of Black Forest.
 The concept of “The Shire” was born a few years earlier, in response to the question – “What happens when the trucks stop rolling?”.
-In the face of a changing climate, increased demand on natural resources, and looming uncertainty, “The Shire” serves as a place for people to socialize, broaden their skills and knowledge, and supply themselves with the necessary plants and products to live more self sufficiently and consciously.
-Knowing that education would be a critical part of “The Shire at Old Ranch”, SEE was created to provide hands-on, quality education to the greater Colorado Springs area.
+In the face of a changing climate, increased demand on natural resources, and looming uncertainty, “The Shire” serves as a place for people to socialize, broaden their skills and knowledge, and supply themselves with the necessary plants and products to live more self-sufficiently and consciously.
+Knowing that education would be a critical part of “The Shire at Old Ranch”, SEE: The Sustainable Educational Experience was created to provide hands-on, quality education to the greater Colorado Springs area.

 The process of designing “The Shire at Old Ranch” warranted years of discussion with stakeholders and hundreds of hours of planning.
-During this time, the vision for SEE took shape.
+During this time, the vision for SEE was also taking shape.
 As progress was made with the planning process, 2020 looked to be the year that SEE would officially launch its programming and educational offerings.
-Then, COVID-19 happened.
-Our plans were compromised, and the uncertainty that accompanied the pandemic resulted in a huge scaling back of our vision for 2020.
+Then, the global pandemic struck.
+We scrambled to accommodate best practices and were overjoyed that all of our programming and work took place outside!

-Despite this setback, 2020 brought life to what had previously just been an idea.
+Despite the speed bump, 2020 brought life to what had previously just been an idea.
 SEE organized volunteers from the community to help maintain the garden, and hosted hands-on, educational activities at the Black Forest Backyard Market’s Kid’s Corner, and started making waves.